janschill/cern-solid-code-investigation/report/review-solid-spec.md

 "An append operation entails that information can be added but not removed." [[Source]](https://github.com/solid/specification/issues/118#issuecomment-569648485)

+## Remarks

+- Does not do a good job on explaining the reason for LDP.

 ## Notes on reviewing

 - Reflecting both its strengths and weaknesses